Few people in the UK have heard of Bansko. Indeed, few have been to Bulgaria.

-Bansko is of course mainly known for skiing.
+Bansko is mainly known as a ski resort.
 This is what most tourists come to Bansko for in winter.

-But did you know that Bansko itself is not the only place where you can ski?
+But did you know that Bansko is not the only place in the region where you can ski?
 There are at least three other resorts in the region that are gaining popularity!

 Bansko is an Eco Friendly all-season resort, which means you can come here all year round to enjoy the best activities and breathtaking nature.

-You will find more than 70 kilometres of slopes in this resort.
+You will find more than 70 kilometres of slopes at this resort.
 This is more than the other well-known resorts in Bulgaria, such as Vitosha, Pamporovo and Borovets.

-One advantage of skiing in Bansko is that it is very cheap, although this is true for the whole of Bulgaria.
-A downside to this is that it does take a lot further than, say, the French or Austrian Alps.
+An advantage of skiing in Bansko is that it is cheap, although this applies to the whole of Bulgaria.
+A downside to this is that it is quite a bit further than, say, the French or Austrian Alps.

 Still, it is a very good alternative to the always crowded and expensive Alps!